About Catherine Dore

 When I have a spare minute …

 Spare minutes are rare, but when they come by you’ll find me reading books and articles relating to all facets of wellbeing, including: immune function, touch, infant mental health, muscular dysfunction, biomechanics, and more.
 If you have any book recommendations, I’m always (a bit too) excited to hear from you!

 Outside the clinic

 When I’m not working you’re likely to find me creating and decorating cakes!
-I also love the local food scene where I opt for low-key soul-food establishments who care more about their ingredients than their cocktail list.
+I also love the local food scene where I opt for low-key soul-food establishments who put their heart and soul into creating super yummy, health-filled food that can cope with the growing list of weird and wonderful food intolerance I am so blessed to have.
 Got a great recommendation?
 Let me know!

-I am also quite smitten with South America.
-If I’m not planning my next visit, I’m probably hanging out with my gorgeous (read: cheeky!) nieces and nephews.
+If I’m not planning my next trip, I’m probably hanging out with my beautiful (read: cheeky!) nieces and nephews.